Commonwealth Consolidated Acts

 (c) the examiner may include the notation if satisfied that failure to do so might otherwise be contrary to the public interest.

-(3) If a notation is included in the summons or notice, it must be accompanied by a written statement setting out the rights and obligations conferred or imposed by section 29B on the person who was served with, or otherwise given, the summons or notice.
+(3) If a notation is included in the summons, it must be accompanied by a written statement setting out the rights and obligations conferred or imposed by section 29B on the person who was served with, or otherwise given, the summons.

 (4) If, after the ACC has concluded the operation or investigation concerned: